 - Review of the WCB legislation and policies applicable to the situation.

 Every acceptable WCB claim must meet two conditions; it must arise out of and occur in the course of employment.
 If either of these conditions is not met, it is not an acceptable claim.
 If, after all the available evidence is gathered, only one of these conditions is met and a decision can not be made regarding the second condition, then a statutory presumption is applied and benefit of doubt is given to the worker.

-Workers are not entitled to compensation if they have removed themselves from the course of employment by their actions, and may not be entitled if the accident was a result of serious and wilful misconduct.
+Workers are not entitled to compensation if they have removed themselves from the course of employment by their actions, and may not have an acceptable claim if the accident was a result of serious and wilful misconduct.